OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/11-Testing_for_Concurrent_Sessions.md

 - Test Multiple sessions from the same IP.
 - Test Multiple sessions from different IPs.
-- Test Multiple sessions from locations that are unlikely or impossible to be visited by the same user in a short period of time (e.g., one session created in a specific country, followed by another session generated five minutes later from a different distant country).
+- Test Multiple sessions from locations that are unlikely or impossible to be visited by the same user in a short period of time (e.g., one session created in a specific country, followed by another session generated five minutes later from a different country).

 ## Remediation